hhanccheng/sshsec/README.md

     #ListenAddress 0.0.0.0
     #ListenAddress ::
     '''
-    # configure sshd to enable key login, and disable password login, remember set the keys before do this
+    # Configure sshd to enable key login, and disable password login, remember set the keys before do this
     '''
     # To disable tunneled clear text passwords, change to no here!
     PasswordAuthentication no